StefanZander/lecture_notes/kg/lecture/marp/intro.md

 -  ==Scalable frameworks for graph analytics== can be leveraged for computing centrality, clustering, summarisation, etc., in order to gain insights about the domain being described.
 -  Various representations have also been developed that support applying ==machine learning techniques== directly over graphs.

-::: bluebox center
+::: bluebox center marg2
-In summary, the decision to build and use a knowledge graph opens up a range of techniques that can be brought to bear for integrating and extracting value from diverse sources of data.
+:fa-wand-magic-sparkles: In summary, the decision to build and use a knowledge graph opens up a range of techniques that can be brought to bear for integrating and extracting value from diverse sources of data.
 :::